trishac97/ML-Policy-PoW/README.md

 response from the server.
 Our preliminary findings reveal our approach effectively throttles untrustworthy traffic.

 This repository contains code related to our work A Policy Driven AI-Assisted PoW Framework.
-This is a published work The 52nd Annual IEEE/IFIP International Conference on Dependable Systems and Networks.
+This work is published in the 52nd Annual IEEE/IFIP International Conference on Dependable Systems and Networks.